claint76/inivation-docs/Hardware user guides/User_guide_-_DAVIS240.md

 The DAVIS240 cameras are USB devices.

-The camera output can be processed by jAER or cAER or libcaer; see [inivation software user guides](https://inivation.com/support/software/).
+The camera output can be processed by DV, jAER or libcaer; see [inivation software user guides](https://inivation.com/support/software/).
 The Getting Started guide here covers use in jAER.